-Community Savers is a network of women-led savings groups which bring communities together to share ideas, experiences and strategies for reducing poverty in our neighbourhoods, towns and cities.
+Community Savers is a network of place-based and women-led community groups and networks which bring communities together to share ideas, experiences and strategies for reducing poverty and inequality in their local area and across their neighbourhoods, towns and cities.
 We have been learning from the approaches of a women-led movement called Shack/Slum Dwellers International since 2016.

-Each of the member groups in our network is its own independent organisation with committee members who form the network leadership.
-We work in alliance with Community-Led Action and Savings Support (CLASS), but our groups and our network plan and make decisions independently of our supporters and partners.
+Each affiliated association is its own independent organisation.
+Committee members form the network leadership.
+We work in alliance with Community-Led Action and Savings Support (CLASS), but affiliates work together to plan and make decisions independently of our supporters and partners.

 Savings is about trust and creates a glue that keeps people coming together.
 When a savings scheme begins, it is usually among an informally-connected group of women who already know each other and want to try it out, or an existing group interested in new ideas.